Last updated on July 17th, 2023 at 08:39 pm

-Drum VST, be it free or paid ones, are becoming increasingly more popular for the simple fact that we are all producing music at home…
+Drum VSTs, be it free or paid ones, are becoming increasingly more popular for the simple fact that we are all producing music at home, and let’s face it, it’s far easier laying down a drum track than having to record one or hiring an actual drummer.

-Weirdly enough this was my first drum VST I ever bought, even through it’s fairly expensive and there are also some other free ones out there… but I love it.
+Weirdly enough, EzDrummer 2 was the first drum VST I ever bought, even though it’s fairly expensive and there are also some other free ones out there, and luckily it didn’t let me down.
+Fast-forward 10 years and EzDrummer 3 has been released!

-It’s designed to be quick and easy to use, since you can simply drag-and-drop the sample grooves you need on-to a midi track and you’re ready to go.
+EZdrummer has always been the number-one selling drum VST plugin in the world for music production since it’s designed to be quick and easy to use since you can simply drag and drop the sample grooves you need onto a midi track and you’re ready to go.

 The grooves are performed by professional drummers and are recorded with top-notch gear in some of the best studios available.

-It even comes with a “Song Creator” tool which allows you to drag-and-drop grooves on-to it and EZdrummer 2 will suggest other ones that have a similar feel.
+It even comes with a “Song Creator” tool that allows you to drag-and-drop grooves and EZdrummer 3 will suggest other ones that have a similar feel, which simply allows you to not have to worry so much about the technical side of creating a drumbeat but rather focus on making music.

-It features five different drum kits like “Modern” and “Vintage”, and if you need a couple new ones for other music genres, you can always purchase the upgrade packs.
+It features five different drum kits like “Modern” and “Vintage”, for example, and if you need a couple of new ones for other music genres, you can always purchase the upgrade packs.

-You can easily adjust the tempo of the song.
-You can even tap the tempo yourself.
+Additionally, you can easily adjust the tempo of the song, or even tap the tempo yourself.

 However, should you want to add some effects, EQ, Compress, or do anything of this sort, the built-in mixer will allow you to do this easily.